Mlipphardt/Bamazon/README.md

 Through bamazonstaff.js, Bamazon allows management to view inventory, restock items, or stock new items.

-In order to ready liri for us, complete the following steps:
+In order to ready Bamazon for use, complete the following steps:
 1. Download this package from https://github.com/Mlipphardt/Bamazon
 2. Navigate to the downloaded folder.
 3. If Node.js has not been installed, download and install it from